 Founded in 2000 under the leadership of Dr. Richard Harris, Senator Walter Rand Institute for Public Affairs (WRI) was organized to honor Senator Walter Rand’s legacy of public service to southern New Jersey and to his home town of Camden.
 Launched with a legislative appropriation from the State of New Jersey and matching funds from Rutgers University, WRI serves as a research hub and public service center for Rutgers-Camden, the southern campus of the state’s land grant university.

-The unflagging support of Provost Roger Dennis and Dean Margaret Marsh were instrumental in assuring the success of WRI as a resource for the campus and for the community.
+The unflagging support of Provost Roger Dennis and Dean Margaret Marsh was instrumental in assuring the success of WRI as a resource for the campus and for the community.
 Through their efforts, the Institute has been established with a strong, ongoing commitment of resources and is tied closely to the Department of Public Policy and Administration and departments across campus.
 The Institute also benefits from the support of its external Advisory Board which provides invaluable strategic guidance and organizes an annual event to honor three South Jerseyans of the Year and to raise scholarship support for students working on Rand Institute projects.